mhardcastle/lotss-catalogue/flowchart/README.md

 ## `write_merge_catalogues.py`
 Merge outputs from decision tree using ML or bright galaxy optical IDs where necessary and LGZ outputs where available.
-Combines multiple matches to the same bright galaxy.
+LGZ components are removed from the source table and replaced by the LGZ sources (in the components table, their source names are updated).
+Similarly, combines multiple matches to the same bright galaxy.
 Removes all artefacts from both the source and components tables.

+Most of the columns are dropped from the catalogues (but versions with full column sets are kept as *full.fits)

 Outputs:
 * LOFAR_HBA_T1_DR1_merge_ID_v*.fits -- final source list, with limited columns